Different Types of Home Driveways

-One of the most common materials used in driveways, paths and patios are block pavers.
-There are several reason why block paving is a popular option amongst homeowners, including the long lifespan and the aesthetically appealing finish.
-There are a number of different colours and designs available, making it suitable for almost any property.
+One of the most common materials used in driveways, paths, and patios are blocked pavers.
+There are several reasons why block paving is a popular option amongst homeowners, including the long lifespan and the aesthetically appealing finish.
+There are many different colors and designs available, making it suitable for almost any property.

-It is a low maintenance driveway, but does require some cleaning.
-Cleaning normally involves the removal of weeds, dirt, grime and mould from the paving bricks.
-After cleaning, the driveway is re-sealed, which locks in the fresh colours and protects against the weather.
+It is a low maintenance driveway but does require some cleaning.
+Cleaning normally involves the removal of weeds, dirt, grime, and mold from the paving bricks.
+After cleaning, the driveway is re-sealed, which locks in the fresh colors and protects against the weather.

 Tarmac is one of the most commonly used road surfaces, which makes it the perfect surface for driveways.
 Many tarmac driveways incorporate other driveway types, such as block paving or concrete borders.

 Despite its popularity, tarmac is often considered the least attractive type of driveway.
-However, new technology is starting to change the appearance of tarmac, with a range of different colours being introduced.
+However, new technology is starting to change the appearance of tarmac, with a range of different colors being introduced.

 Gravel driveways not only look great, but they are also one of the most affordable options available.
-There are a number of different gravel sizes and colours to choose from, which make it suitable for most homes.
+There are many different gravel sizes and colors to choose from, which makes it suitable for most homes.

 Gravel also has the added benefit of deterring criminals, due to the audible sounds made whilst walking over it.

-Gravel drives do require the highest level of maintenance, as the gravel moves and requires regular flattening.
+Gravel drives do require the highest level of maintenance, as the gravel moves and require regular flattening.
 The stones can also move into your adjoining gardens and lawn, which can take time to remove.
-Weeds are another common problem, but are often controllable with the use of residual weed killer.
+Weeds are another common problem but are often controllable with the use of residual weed killer.